Get the newsletter.

 Yes.
 Venison is generally considered very healthy and more sustainable with a lower carbon footprint than beef.

-According to the Cleveland Clinic’s article on deer meat: “Venison’s health benefits are many.
+According to WebMD’s article on deer meat: “Venison’s health benefits are many.
 For starters, it’s one of the leanest, heart-healthiest meats available — low in fat, high in protein and packed with zinc, [heme] iron, and vitamin B.”

-Can I Substitute Venison With Beef in This Ground Venison Recipe?
+Can I Substitute Venison With Beef or Bison in This Ground Venison Recipe?

 Love a good, meaty stew?
 You’ll also love these warming dinner recipes: